 Zoning Decoder: Setbacks, Coverage, Height (Demystify the rules)

-Zoning decoder Setbacks • Coverage • Height Demystify the rules
+Zoning decoder Setbacks – coverage – height Demystify the rules

 What zoning controls (in plain English)

-Your building envelope is what’s left after setbacks and other constraints are applied.
-It’s the part of the lot where the main building is allowed to exist.
-If the envelope is small, you can still build—you just need a plan that behaves.
+The building-envelope trick: your building envelope is what is left after setbacks and other constraints are applied – the part of the lot where the main building is allowed to exist.
+If the envelope is small, you can still build; you just need a plan that behaves.
+Builder tip: do not fall in love with a floor plan until you have proven it fits the envelope.
+Love is blind.
+Setbacks are not.

 1) Setbacks: the invisible “keep out” zone